 Data processing for information purposes:

-We process your data for the purpose of providing you with information about our activities in research and development in the field of computer science.
-This may include sending our “Datawork” magazine, our annual report, a newsletter and invitations to events.
-In individual cases, we may also ask you to take part in a survey.
-Data processing is carried out on the basis of Sec.
+We process your data for the purpose of providing you with information about our research and development activities in the field of information technology.
+This may include sending you our Datawork magazine, our annual report, a newsletter and invitations to events.
+For this purpose, we also use data, e.g. from business cards, which you have provided to us at congresses or events.
+In individual cases we may also ask you to take part in a survey.
+Data processing is carried out on the basis of Art.
 6 para.
-1 lit. f GDPR and in the interest of informing you about our activities and innovations in the field of our research.
-You have a right of objection to such processing, the exercise of which leads to the termination of processing for information purposes (see below).
-If data is stored exclusively for information purposes, it will be deleted after the objection has been raised.
+1 lit. f DSGVO and in the interest of informing you about our activities and innovations in the field of research.
+You have the right to object to this processing, the exercise of which leads to the termination of processing for information purposes (see below).
+If data is stored exclusively for information purposes, it will be deleted after objection has been made.